ibmresilient/resilient-community-apps/fn_salesforce/data/pb_salesforce_create_salesforce_case.md

 `incident`

 ### Description
 Create a case in Salesforce.
+Activation form input and custom field data are used in function input script to create the JSON format payload used to create the case in Salesforce.

 ---